dillon-smith/Understanding-Spring/Spring-Framework.md

 }
 ```

-These two examples are different roads to the same destination.
-In both scenarios Spring will inject the `DataSource` dependency, and our `MovieRepository` will be fully constructed and managed by Spring.
+Constructor Injection, Field Injection, and Setter Injection are all different roads to the same destination.
+In each scenario Spring injects the `DataSource` dependency, and our `MovieRepository` is fully constructed and managed by Spring.

 Which injection method to choose?
 The [Spring framework's documentation](https://docs.spring.io/spring-framework/docs/current/reference/html/core.html#beans-setter-injection) recommends using constructor injection for all mandatory dependencies, and setter injection for optional dependencies.